 Participants should treat the proficiency test sample in the same manner as the majority of routinely tested samples.
-Participants should use the test method of their choice.
-The proficiency test sample should be mixed thoroughly before conducting the tests and the analysis shall be conducted with a recommended sample size of at least 1 g.
+Participants should use the test method of their choice, which should be consistent with their routine procedures.
+The proficiency test sample should be mixed thoroughly before conducting the tests.
+The analysis should be conducted with a recommended sample size of at least 0.5 g.
 Participants are requested to perform at least three independent measurements on three separate portions of the sample and to determine the mass fractions of the analytes.
-The two measurands and the range of values to be expected for the proficiency test sample are given as follows:
+All of the four measurands and the range of values to be expected for the proficiency test sample are given as follows: